 The research conducted by us shows that the direct relationship of man and nature - clean air, natural food from eco-farms and physical activity explains the difference between the larger number of centenarians who live in the mountain regions of Bulgaria and Russia and their high average number.
 Natural water with increased content of deuterium seems to be one of the most important factors for longevity.
 In Bulgaria, most centenarians live in the Rhodope Mountains, while in Russia - in Dagestan and Yakutia.
-It worth to note that IRspectrum of mountain water is most similar to the IR-spectrum of blood serum of healthy group of people with a local maximum at λ = 8,95 μm.
-Similar spectral characteristics possess mountain water from Teteven.
-Bojana and other Bulgarian sources.

-Thus, the phenomenon of longevity is a complex phenomenon involving both genetic and phenotypic characteristics of the organism to external factors and environment - free radicals, radiation, heavy isotopes, as well as the structure and the isotopic composition of drink water.
+It worth to note that IR-spectrum of mountain water is most similar to the IR-spectrum of blood serum of healthy group of people with a local maximum at $\lambda = 8,95 \ \mu m$.
+Similar spectral characteristics possess mountain water from Teteven, Bojana and other Bulgarian sources.
+Thus, the phenomenon of longevity is a complex phenomenon involving both genetic and phenotypic characteristics of the organism to external factors and environment free radicals, radiation, heavy isotopes, as well as the structure and the isotopic composition of drink water.
 Other longevity factors are living area, health status, body mass, gender and heredity.
 Studying of human blood serum by NES and DNES-methods show that by measuring the average energy of hydrogen bonds among H2O molecules and the distribution function of H2O molecules on energies it is possible to drow a vital state statusof a person and associated life expectancy.
-These data indicate that water in the human body has the IR-spectrum resembling IRspectrum of human blood serum.
+These data indicate that water in the human body has the IR-spectrum resembling IR-spectrum of human blood serum.
 On the characteristics of the IR-spectrum of water exerts an influence also the presence of deuterium.
-Thus, the phenomenon of longevity complex multifactorial is а both phenomenon involving genetic phenotypic (internal) and (external) characteristics of the organism in its adaptation the environment.
+Thus, the phenomenon of longevity is a complex multifactorial phenomenon involving both genetic (internal) and phenotypic (external) characteristics of the organism in its adaptation the environment.